Dana94/2019-website/blog/2019-coders-review-part-2.md

 The firm’s test results resulted in a diverse group of people from different racial and working class backgrounds.
 This enabled the company to find more people who had experience and a different perspective.

-## Not All Coding Jobs Are Considered Equal
+## Not all coding jobs are considered equal

 It seems as coding has become more diverse in fields, so has the salary range expectations for a role.
 The book mentions the perspective of some developers who consider “front-end” jobs (using HTML, CSS which is what’s encouraged to learn for any newbie coder) not real coding because it’s not complex enough.
 I’d like to see those who say this try to get a site to look appealing and functional on Internet Explorer.